ReproNim/stat-repronim-module/_episodes/02-Effect-size.md

 ---

 > ## Questions
->     - Is the coefficient of correlation an effect size ?
+>- Is the coefficient of correlation an effect size?
->     - Can I always compare normalized effect sizes?
+>- Can I always compare normalized effect sizes?
 >
 {: .challenge}